 How to request WOS correctly (copy/paste checklist)

-- Certificate holder: legal name and mailing address
+- Certificate holder: legal name and mailing address.

-- Project: job name and jobsite address
+- Project: job name and jobsite address.

-- Required limits: GL limits (and Umbrella if required)
+- Required limits: GL limits, and Umbrella if required.

-- Exact requirement language: paste the contract clause or upload the requirement page
+- Exact requirement language: paste the contract clause or upload the requirement page.

-- Other requirements: Additional Insured, Primary and Noncontributory, any special wording
+- Other requirements: Additional Insured, Primary and Noncontributory, any special wording.

-- Send-to emails: who needs the COI and any CC list
+- Send-to emails: who needs the COI and any CC list.

-- Deadline: bid due date or portal deadline
+- Deadline: bid due date or portal deadline.

-New to us: Get a Quote →
+Existing clients: Request a COI.
+New to us: Get a Quote.

 How we help you meet requirements fast